-Psychiatrists should recognize the importance of informed consent for assessment or treatment as an essential means to recognition of and respect for the patient's autonomy and personhood.
+Psychiatrists should recognize the importance of informed consent for assessment or treatment as an essential means to provide recognition of and respect for the patient's autonomy and personhood.
 Informed consent is an ongoing process that involves disclosing information important to the patient and/or decision-maker, ensuring the patient/decision-maker has the capacity to make treatment decisions, and avoiding coercive influences.
 Typical elements of disclosure include an accurate description of the diagnosis and the proposed treatment, its potential risks and benefits, any relevant alternatives, including no treatment at all, and the relative risks and benefits of each option.
-Psychiatrists should honor the specific and enduring values of their patients and, in general, not condition a patient's ongoing treatment on a patient's acceptance of specific treatment recommendations.
+Psychiatrists should honor the specific and enduring personal, social, and cultural values of their patients and, in general, not condition a patient's ongoing treatment on a patient's acceptance of specific treatment recommendations.
 It is the exception rather than the rule that a psychiatrist would terminate a treatment relationship due to a patient's refusal of a specific recommendation, and generally limited to compelling circumstances in which such refusal involves actual, threatened, or heightened risk of harm to the patient or others.
-Psychiatrists must balance the ethical principles of patient autonomy with their professional obligations of providing effective - or at least non-harmful - care.
+Psychiatrists must prioritize the ethical principles of respect for patient autonomy and dignity of the person, while recognizing their professional obligations of providing effective - or at least non-harmful - care.
 Therefore, psychiatrists may ethically refuse to provide or insist on withholding certain treatments to or from a patient when those treatments would be harmful to the patient or contrary to an established and rational therapeutic plan, even if the patient demands those interventions.